Eddie Roberts (boxer): Retirement from boxing and acting career

+Roberts had started his acting career in 1929 when he starred in the film Follow the Leader where he played a gangster.
+Roberts later appeared in several movies (see below) and also a series of boxing commercials by Al Christie alongside Buster West and Tom Patricola.
+In 1934 Roberts became an athletic instructor for Hecht-MacArthur Productions.

+Filmography

+Additional info and life after boxing career

+In 1932 Roberts was the owner if a Nightclub near San Francisco after his retirement from boxing, in 1935 he sold it.

 In 1933, Roberts was working as a bartender in San Francisco.

 In late 1933, Roberts was a bartender aboard the Dollar Liner SS President Hoover in the Trans-Pacific trade.

-In 1935, Roberts was the owner of a Nightclub near San Francisco.

-In 1937, Roberts was the owner of a Tavern on Mason Street in San Francisco.
+In 1936–1937, Roberts was the owner of a night club/cocktail lounge/tavern on Mason Street in San Francisco.

 In 1940, Roberts was working as a bartender in a hotel lounge in Redding.

 Roberts loved to hunt and fish and planned to build an outing resort in California.

-In 1942 at the age of 39, Roberts lived in San Francisco and joined the Navy again and regained his rank of water tender, fighting in World War II.
+In 1942 at the age of 39, Roberts lived in San Francisco and enlisted in the Navy on July 16, 1942.
+He was reassigned the rank of water tender and fought in World War II until June 22, 1945, serving first on the USS Bache, USS Houston, starting December 20, 1943, and the USS Mobile starting October 17, 1944.